-- Point to helpful guidance and additional resources
+- Draw from and point to helpful guidance and additional resources

 - Establish internal governance

 - Be reviewed periodically and updated as needed

 - Be understood and followed by all members of the organization

 - Are all organization members trained on the documents, cybersecurity, and cybercrime threats?

 We can help in many ways

 Whether you are just getting started or already have some cybersecurity policies and procedures in place, our services can help your organization protect itself from cybercrime and comply with increasing legal requirements relating to cybersecurity and privacy.
-We have experience developing and improving programs and policies tailored for organizations of any size or type, drawing upon extensive experience and knowledge.
+We have experience developing and improving programs and policies tailored for organizations of any size or type.
 Aided by insight into what allows most cybercrimes to occur, we can help organizations prevent incidents and build a cybersecurity program that withstands scrutiny.
 Organizations are empowered to better manage their information assets efficiently and securely.